-• Node size: In order to explore scalability, the same experiment was run over 8-node and 16-node configurations.
-One proxy is assigned to each group of four Web services, resulting in 2 proxies for the 8-node experiment and 4 proxies for the 16-node experiment.
+In order to explore scalability, the same experiment was run over 8-node and 16-node configurations.
+One proxy is assigned to each group of four web services, resulting in two proxies for the 8-node experiment and four proxies for the 16-node experiment.
 As per the previous setup, the workflow engine is remote from all services and proxies.
-Figure 7(b) illustrates the mean performance benefit of each of the node configurations when compared to the centralised orchestration model for the fan-in pattern.
+Fig. 7b illustrates the mean performance benefit of each of the node configurations when compared to the centralized orchestration model for the fan-in pattern.
 We have selected the fan-in pattern as it demonstrates the most consistent improvement in performance.

-The Circulate architecture always outperforms the centralised orchestration model for each of the node configurations.
+The Circulate architecture always outperforms the centralized orchestration model for each of the node configurations.
 To justify, as the number of proxies increases, so does the $P \rightarrow P$ communication, which adds a minimal additional cost to the execution of a workflow.
 However, this minimal overhead only adds an additional cost in comparison with using a configuration where all services share the same proxy.
 Our scaling experiment demonstrates that Circulate outperforms traditional orchestration for all node sizes in the remote LAN case.